WICG/close-watcher/README.md

 };
 ```

-If more than one `CloseWatcher` is active at a given time, then only the most-recently-constructed one gets events delivered to it.
+If more than one `CloseWatcher` is active at a given time, then only the most-recently-constructed one gets events delivered to it. ([Usually](#user-activation-grouping).)
 A watcher becomes inactive after a `close` event is delivered, or the watcher is explicitly `destroy()`ed.

-Notably, on some platforms, an active `CloseWatcher` could prevent normal handling of the close signal (e.g., the back button on Android).
-This is why we need the `new CloseWatcher()` constructor and its user activation gating; if we were just dealing with <kbd>Esc</kbd> keypresses or other close signals of equivalent power, we could use [a single event](#a-single-event) instead of a class.

 Read on for more details and realistic usage examples.

-### User activation gating

-It was mentioned above that the `new CloseWatcher()` constructor can throw if called too many times without user activation.
-Specifically, the design is that the page gets one "free" active `CloseWatcher` at a time.
-After that, any further `CloseWatcher` constructions require [transient activation](https://html.spec.whatwg.org/multipage/interaction.html#transient-activation-gated-api), i.e., the construction must happen as part of or shortly after a user interaction event like `click`, `pointerup`, or `keydown`.

-The motivation for this is that, for platforms like Android where the modal close gesture is to use the back button, we need to prevent abuse that traps the user on a page by effectively disabling their back button.
-This restriction means that the back button can only be intercepted as many times as user activation was given to the document, plus one.

-(The same logic extends more generally to any platform where a close signal action might have an important fallback interpretation.
-The Android back button falling back to history navigation is the current known example, but one of the [goals](#goals) is to be extensible to future platforms and user interaction paradigms.)

-The allowance for a single non-activation-triggered `CloseWatcher` is to allow use cases like "session inactivity timeout" modals, or high-priority interrupt popups.
-The page can create a single one of these at a given time, which we believe strikes a good balance between meeting realistic use cases and preventing abuse.

-Note that for developers, this means that calling `watcher.destroy()` properly is important, as doing so will free up the "free `CloseWatcher` slot", if it has been previously consumed.

 ### Signaling close yourself